-The Alaskaman Extreme Triathlon HUUB Swim Course will start just offshore from Miller's Landing in Seward, Alaska.
+The Alaskaman Extreme Triathlon Swim Course will start just offshore from Miller's Landing in Seward, Alaska.
 The water averages about 53°F in July.
-If the water is found to be extraordinarily cold and unsafe to swim the full 2.6 distance, event management will reevaluate the distance and course and make the proper adjustments to keep all swimmers safe.
-Full wetsuits (to ankles, wrists, and neck) and silicone event swim caps are REQUIRED for the swim portion of Alaskaman.
-Swim booties, additional neoprene cap (under event cap), and ear plugs are highly recommended.
+IF the water is found to be extraordinarily cold and unsafe to swim the full 2.6 distance, event management will reevaluate the distance and course and make the proper adjustments to keep all swimmers safe.
+Full neoprene wetsuits (to ankles, wrists, and neck), neoprene booties, neoprene swim cap, and an additional swim cap (silicon event cap) are REQUIRED for the swim portion of Alaskaman.
+Also, ear plugs, and Vaseline/Aquafor are highly recommended on all open skin areas.
 Full neoprene hoods that cover your neck are also permitted.
 Swim gloves of any kind are not permitted UNLESS the water temperature is 54 degrees or below which is highly probable.
-We also recommend covering your face and hands with a layer of Vaseline or Aquafor, it helps create a barrier against the cold.

-The HUUB Swim Course is an in-water start meaning all athletes will enter the water at Miller's Landing and swim approximately 100-meters offshore to the start that will be marked by a single orange buoy tied to a metal fishing boat straight out from the entry ramp.
-Approximately 15-kayaks and 3-rescue boats will be on course with the swimmers at all times.
+The Swim Course is an in-water start meaning all athletes will enter the water at Miller's Landing and swim approximately 100-meters offshore to the start that will be marked by a single boat we will identify to all athletes that morning.
+Approximately 15-kayaks and 5-rescue boats will be on course with the swimmers at all times.
 Due to the depth of the water, current, and tides we cannot set buoys effectively in the water.
-Having them positioned along the course is far more effective in a swim such as this due to their ability to be seen from a far off distance and knowing they will stay stationary.
-Swimmers are to keep kayakers on their right, land on their left while staying far enough (100m) away from the shoreline rocks to stay safe.
-Simply follow the shoreline and 2.67-miles later the swim exit boat ramp complete with buoy, flags, and inflatable, will become visible.
+Instead we will position flood lights along the shoreline leading into Seward from Miller's.
+Swimmers are to keep kayakers on their right, land and lights on their left while staying far enough (100m) away from the shoreline rocks to stay safe.
+Simply follow the shoreline and 2.67-miles later the swim exit boat ramp, complete with flags and inflatable, will become visible.

 SOME SIGHTING AND BREATHING ADVICE: Practice bilateral breathing.
 The sun, waves, and tide will be coming at you from behind and the right side.
 If you can only breath to your right the swim “may” be a lot tougher than you anticipate.
 Although kayaks will be a majority to your right they will spread out a lot after the start as well.
 Your primary sighting will occur by maintaining a set visual and constant distance from the shore as you progress forward.
 That shore is always on your left.
 Something to keep in mind.

-Athletes may enter the water whenever they like from 4:20am-4:30am but the event will start from the kayak line at 4:30am sharp, when the horn/gun sounds.
+Athletes may enter the water whenever they like from 4:35am-4:45am but the event will start from the kayak line at 4:45am sharp, when the horn/gun sounds.
 From there all athletes are to swim a point-to-point course keeping the shoreline on their left and kayaks their right.
 Buoys should be used as far off directional sighting points in the distance.
-Because of the kayak to swimmer ratio, about 1:20, there should be at least one kayak within view for most of the swim.
+Because of the kayak to swimmer ratio, about 1:15, there should be at least one kayak within view for most of the swim.
 You may not always see them but they are there, if you need help remember your will float in your wetsuit if you stay calm.
 Simply wave your hands above your head so I kayak can see you.
-At the end of the swim we will have an inflatable, buoys, and large flags for you to site off of.
+Kayakers will have headlamps on each of the guides to help with swimmers spotting them on the course.
+At the end of the swim we will have an inflatable and large flags for you to site off of.
 These items will also be highly visible from quite some distance out, helping swimmers keep the line as they advance along the course.

 Beyond the cold, the sheltered nature of the bay, may, in rare cases, lead to fog, but the chances of it effecting the event are minimal.
-In a dense fog situation each swimmer (and kayak) will be equipped with some type of glow stick or even a flashing light to affix to the back of their goggle straps for visibility of others.
+In our first year (2017) we had major fog roll in and swimmers couldn't see much of anything for the first 800m or so.
+Everyone did great and kept swimming in the correct direction and got through it.
+Because of this we have made some light additions to the kayaks (headlamps) and shoreline generator lights, to help.
 Rough waters in the bay are rare that early in the morning.
 In almost any rough water situation the event will go on according to plan.
 If the water is too rough, the event crew will evaluate the situation and make a decision on what to do at that time that is in the best safety interests of the athletes.
 Certain wildlife spotting on the course may also cause course adjustments or cancelations.

 ALASKMAN X-TRI BIKE COURSE